 There are just so many wonderful languages out there, all beautiful and challening in their own way.

-How could you ever possibly choose which ones to focus on?
+You may be asking yourself, “what language should I learn?” but how could you ever possibly choose which ones to focus on?

 It’s a dilemma… but like we said, a pretty fun and exciting one to have.